 One-Third Winter Heating Plan - Pay one-third of the account balance if current charges include gas used between November 1 and April 15.

-One-Ninth Plan - Pay a special budget amount, plus one of nine equal payments of the past-due amount.
+One-Ninth Plan - Pay a budget amount, plus one of nine equal payments of the past-due amount.

 PIPP Plus - This program allows income eligible residential customers to pay 6% of their monthly gross household income or $10, whichever is greater.
 It replaces the Percentage of Income Payment Plan (PIPP).
 Call the Ohio Department of Development at 1-800-282-0880 for an application or for the location of the nearest Community Action Agency.

 Graduate PIPP Plus - A special plan for customers no longer enrolled in PIPP Plus.
 Monthly amount is the average of the most recent PIPP Plus amount and budget billing amount.
-It replaces the PIPP Repayment Plan.

-Explanation of Billing Terms (The following items will not appear on every bill.)
+Explanation of Billing Terms

-Basic Monthly Charge - This charge replaces the Monthly Service Charge for most customers.
-It includes fixed costs for delivering gas, plus applicable riders.
-Cancel Billing - A credit issued to the account when a correction is needed on past charges.
+Basic Service Charges – The applicable Basic Service Charges for each rate schedule include a Service Charge to cover the fixed costs for delivering gas, plus associated riders Cancel Billing - A credit issued to the account when a correction is needed on past charges.

 CR - Credit

-Estimated Gas Bill - During the months we don't read your meter, your bill is based on previous gas usage, gas rates and the weather.
+Estimated Gas Bill - When we cannot obtain a meter reading, your bill is based on previous gas usage, gas rates and the weather.
 An estimated bill will be verified when your meter is read or you may enter your own meter reading online at www.dom.com.

 Gas Cost - The price charged to cover the cost of natural gas.